 The HNDA determined that that circa 2,790 new dwellings are required in the County by 2031.
-The Core Strategy Table (refer to Section 2.10 in Chapter 2 Core Strategy) indicates that this Development Plan allocates approximately 90 hectares for residential use, which represents sufficient provision to accommodate the calculated housing demand while allowing for a degree of locational choice.
+The Core Strategy Table 2.5 in Chapter 2 Core Strategy indicates that this Development Plan allocates approximately 83 hectares for residential use, which represents sufficient provision to accommodate the calculated housing demand while allowing for a degree of locational choice.
 Where land is zoned for development, it is on the basis of a detailed Infrastructural Assessment (IA) and Settlement Capacity Audit (SCA) in Appendix 16 to support its suitability for development during the Plan lifetime in terms of servicing and potential housing yield.